thephpleague/csv/docs/9.0/interoperability/rfc4180-field.md

 To use this stream filter outside `League\Csv` objects you need to:

-- register the stream filter using `RFC4180Field::register` method.
+- register the stream filter using `RFC4180Field::register`.
 - use `RFC4180Field::getFiltername` with one of PHP's attaching stream filter functions with the correct arguments as shown below:

 ```php